korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_13_Streams/README.md

 because of this minor change.
 I can also use the _reduce_ terminal operation to give me a list back.
-I'll copy all code and paste that below.
+I'll copy all the code and paste that below.

 ```java
 var learners = Arrays.stream(students)